Meet Our Parents

-Yurdaer and his wife Zinnur have two children in the school and are also the parents of an alumna.
+Yurdaer and his wife Zinnur have one child in the school and are also the parents of two alumni.
 Says Yurdaer, "I was 24 when I left Turkey to pursue my doctorate studies in the US.
 It was not easy to leave the land where I was born and raised, as well as all my loved ones: my newly married wife, family, and friends.
 The hope for a better education, however, made it worthwhile.
 We were even more passionate about the education of our children and believe that it is the most valuable gift that we could give them.
-We were introduced to Waldorf Education at the Jerrahi Mosque, another center of education for us, where we learned that education without self-knowledge is pointless.
+We were introduced to Waldorf® Education at the Jerrahi Mosque, another center of education for us, where we learned that education without self-knowledge is pointless.
 Almost all the children at the mosque were GMWS students.
 They were caring towards each other, creative, and had a strong connection to nature.
 We also admired their natural curiosity and eagerness to learn.
 These timeless values prompted our move to Chestnut Ridge in 1992, the intersection point of the school and mosque communities, where we wanted to raise our children.
-Our daughter Zeynep will graduate from the Computer Science department at SUNY Stony Brook next year, and our son Mehmet will start architecture school in Manhattan this year.
+Our daughter Zeynep graduated recently from the Computer Science department at SUNY Stony Brook, and our son Mehmet started architecture school in Manhattan this year.
 Rana (class of 2021), our little one, will follow her siblings.
-It is certain that through Waldorf Education, our children developed into better human beings.
+It is certain that through Waldorf® Education, our children developed into better human beings.
 For us, the fulfillment of this potential matters more than anything else."

 Born and raised in Switzerland , Philipp studied languages, math, and economics in England, Spain, and France.
 Philipp’s early career included work with a large financial institution in Europe.
 He was transferred to the United States 25 years ago, and began to work independently, still in the Finance sector, 15 years ago.
 Today, he is an independent employee benefits consultant, specializing in international companies.